 (Of course, no one knew where the mysterious newspaper came from or how it got to Dicky’s apartment in the first place.
 All they knew was that the newspaper was there and it warned them about their murders and the September 11 attacks.)

 It was now September 16, 2001.
-Five days passed since Sean Michael Black and his Knights, plus several members of the FBI and the NYPD thwarted the 9/11 attacks.
-That happened when the group caught 19 men as they prepared to board the four planes bound for California and begin their attacks.
+Five days had passed since Sean Michael Black and his Knights, plus several members of the FBI and the NYPD had thwarted the 9/11 attacks.
+That happened when the group had caught 19 men as they prepared to board the four planes bound for California and begin their attacks.

-“On the morning of September 11, 2001, the FBI and the New York Police Department arrested 19 men as they prepared to board four airplanes at JFK International Airport.
+“On the morning of September 11, 2001, the FBI and the New York Police Department arrested 19 men as they prepared to board four planes at JFK International Airport.
 The men admitted to being hijackers with alleged ties to the notorious terror mastermind Osama bin Laden.
 The men were found with an assortment of weapons on their persons, as well as plans to attack and destroy the World Trade Center in New York and the Pentagon and White House in Washington DC.
-A tip from an anonymous source led to the arrest of the 19 men and the prevention of their attacks on American soil.
+A tip from an anonymous source went to the arrest of the 19 men and the prevention of their attacks on American soil.

 That is for a different story.

 “How are we to know that this would actually happen?”
 Andrea cried out.

 “We didn’t,” said Dicky.
 “It was the luck of the draw.”

 “As well as an obscure future-predicting newspaper that spoke about 9/11 and our deaths,” Logan said as he held up the newspaper in question.
 That newspaper, which reported on his death as well as the deaths of Dicky and Andrea, had been the main reason he decided to prevent the September 11 attacks in the first place.
 “Plus, you know what they say about knowing too much about the future...”